 Sjogren's syndrome is an inflammatory disease.
 The immune system destroys cells in exocrine glands.
-It occurs most often the tear and salivary glands.
+It occurs most often in the tear and salivary glands.
 It is a lifelong condition.
 There are two types:

 The causes of Sjogren's are unknown.
 Contributing factors may include:

 Factors that increase your risk for Sjogren's include:

 Symptoms may include:

 In some cases, other parts of the body are affected as well.
 These include: